richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 These tester and simulator can be a very useful tool as you don't have to speak to the microphone everytime.

 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/ft900_simulator.png" width="623"/>

+### Wake-word/Trigger-word Detection

+The demo currently does not support Wakeword detection.
+To trigger FT900 to start recording voice, user has to press down a button.
+To stop recording, user has to release the button.
+This works similar to the remote control for Amazon's Firestick TV.

+The demo provides two ways to trigger voice recording:

+      - UART Mode: Press 'r' key on UART terminal
+      - GPIO Mode: Press hardware button connected to GPIO 31

+To support Wakeword detection feature on FT900, external MCUs can be integrated as slave devices to handle wakeword detection.
+[SparkFun's board](https://petewarden.com/2019/03/07/launching-tensorflow-lite-for-microcontrollers/) is an example board that can be used for wakeword detection.